Onboard Optimization and Learning: A Survey: Model Compression

+The choice of distillation temperature $C$ has been shown to substantially influence student performance in on-device learning scenarios.
+For instance, in MobileNet-V3 distilled for edge deployment, accuracy improves from $94.3\%$ (without KD) to $97.9\%$ at an intermediate temperature of $C=2.0$, whereas very low ($C < 1$) or high ($C > 3$) values degrade performance (e.g., $94.7\%$ at $C=5.0$) \cite{ji2024edge}.
+Similar observations were shown in \cite{li2023curriculum} demonstrate on ImageNet that their curriculum temperature scheduling improves top-1 accuracy from $70.26\%$ (vanilla KD with fixed $C$) to $70.83\%$ (+0.57\%) by gradually adapting $C$ during training.
+Likewise, Chi et al.~\cite{chi2023normkd} demonstrated that normalizing logits and using adaptive temperature yields consistent gains of $0.5$-$1.2\%$ on CIFAR-100 for compact models such as ResNet-20 and MobileNet.
+Collectively, these results indicate that moderate or adaptive choices of $C$ are most effective for lightweight architectures in edge computing, as they preserve inter-class similarity while maintaining confidence in the target class.

-Knowledge distillation is widely applied in onboard learning to improve memory efficiency and reduce computational demands~\cite{jang2020knowledge, fang2020edgeke, mishra2023designing, blakeney2020parallel}.
-Sepahvand et al.~\cite{sepahvand2022teacher} introduced a tensor decomposition-based KD approach, achieving a 265.67× compression rate for ResNet-18 with minimal accuracy loss.
-In \cite{crowley2018moonshine}, a method named Moonshine is developed with similar student-teacher architecture to reduce resource and memory utilization, which resulted 40\% smaller model with 5.02\% less error than baseline after compression.
-Xiao et al. \cite{xiao2024knowledge} introduced DQN-KD, applying knowledge distilation with reinforcement learning to minimize memory utilization where it achieved 50.4\% fewer FLOPs (flops full form floating point operations per second) than baseline with 47.5\% parameter reduction.
+Recent studies demonstrated memory and computational onboard AI deployment through KD~\cite{jang2020knowledge, fang2020edgeke, mishra2023designing, blakeney2020parallel}.
+For instance, Sepahvand et al.~\cite{sepahvand2022teacher} introduced a tensor decomposition-based KD approach, achieving a 265.67$\times$ compression rate for ResNet-18 with minimal accuracy loss.
+In \cite{crowley2018moonshine}, a method named Moonshine is developed with a similar student-teacher architecture to reduce resource and memory utilization, which resulted in a 40\% smaller model with 5.02\% less error than the baseline after compression.
+Xiao et al. \cite{xiao2024knowledge} introduced DQN-KD, applying knowledge distilation with reinforcement learning to minimize memory utilization, where it achieved 50.4\% fewer FLOPs (flops full form floating point operations per second) than baseline with 47.5\% parameter reduction.